 In furtherance of a long line of big-name collaborations, Swedish fast fashion giant H&M announced that it has enlisted the Jeremy Scott-designed Moschino brand for its latest high fashion partnership.
 The collection, which was revealed at a Coachella Music Festival party this weekend, is expected to drop in November, with prices ranging from approximately $36 to $430, and a whole lot of hype to boot.
 It will surely drive traffic to H&M store and e-commerce site, and send consumers to its social media channels, as well.

-These diffusion or “bridge” lines did not completely fill the void that consumers were demanding: mass distribution of high fashion, and thus, the designer-mass retailer collaboration was born, heralded by none other than H&M and Karl Lagerfeld.
+These diffusion or “bridge” lines did not completely fill the void that consumers were demanding: mass distribution of high fashion, and thus, the designer-mass retailer collaboration was born, heralded by Halston in the 1980s when he teamed up with JCPenney for a lower-priced collection, and then taken up decades later by none other than H&M and Karl Lagerfeld.

 While other retailers have proffered the designer collaboration, H&M and Target have earned the titles of industry leaders, due, in large part, to their sheer size in the marketplace, but also to the top-name designers that they consistently parter up with to offer their wares at low(ish) prices.

 Ten-Plus Years Later

 Following a solid 10-plus-year run of nearly constant collaborations from many a fast fashion retailer, the vigor with which mass-market retailers are embarking upon these collabs appears to be waning.
 While H&M and Target are still very much in the game, the designer collections, with the exception of Missoni (which sold out, caused Target’s site to crash and then resulted in a widespread shortage of inventory and a massive shipping mess), are rarely met with the same level of fan furor as they once were.